Campus Housing and Residency Requirement

 Living on campus affords students with opportunities that allow them to connect with others who are different from them as they gain life skills that will assist them in their success throughout their lifetime.
 Lock Haven University’s commitment to the support and success of its students is demonstrated through the paraprofessional and professional staff members who live in the same building with all student residents.
 These individuals provide support and encouragement to students as well as strive to enforce safety and security measures in the halls.

-Lock Haven University has established a two-year residency requirement.
-Students must reside on campus for their first four (4) regular semesters (summer and winter sessions not included).
+Lock Haven University has established a one-year residency requirement.
+Students must reside on campus for their first two (2) regular semesters (summer and winter sessions not included).
 Students can request an exemption from the residency policy.
-Exemptions include:
+Approved reasons for exemptions include:

 - students over the age of 21.